smithimah09/studybuddy/README.md

 - Scheduling a session → inserts into sessions
 - Uploading a resource → inserts into resources
 - Posting a comment → inserts into comments
-- Taking a quiz → fetches from API; may log into quizzes

 API: